-This course replaces the following courses in the current curriculum: COM4LJ007 Organization, Diversity and Employees COM4LJ013 Media and Public Relations MGT2HY201 Leadership Communication
+This course replaces the following courses in the current curriculum: COM4LJ007 Organization, Diversity and Employees COM4LJ013 Media and Public Relations MGT2HY201 Leadership Communication Starting level and linkage with other courses

 Student is able to describe communication and H2H-communication concepts.
 S/he is also able to identify a few of the goals for personal branding and influencer marketing.
 In addition, the student can to some extent apply and create H2H-communication and marketing solutions for a stakeholder group.